This post may contain affiliate links, from which we earn an income. Click here to read our affiliate policy.

 Explore the Palermo Street Food Scene

 Pani ca Meusa is an extremely popular and authentic taste of Palermo.
 We won’t mince words – it’s a spleen sandwich.
-Fans of nose to tail dining will love these tender thin slices of spleen and lung in a savoury sauce on a bun.
+Fans of nose-to-tail dining will love these tender, thin slices of spleen and lung in a savory sauce on a bun.

 For everyone else, there’s panini, pizza, and other fast food classics at Ninu u Ballerino, a popular Palermo fast food place.
 Line up in the bright neon light, get your snacks, and join the crowds of happy locals standing up around barrels in the street.
-Don’t overdo it though because gelato for dessert is essential!
+Don’t overdo it, though, because gelato or cannoli (a tube of fried pastry dough filled with a sweet filling containing ricotta cheese) for dessert is essential!

 Where to Eat in Palermo